yrt-yrt/ControlNetYRT/README.md

 The following code accelerates image generation during back propagation.<br>
 <br>
 `python test5_s1.py`<br>
-The main principle is to update the input values of the previous step of the image obtained as the next image generation plus noise denoising starting point, before the image generation of noise reduction requires 32 steps, after the change of 10 steps to generate the target image, but also reduces the time of the input values converge to the target data.
+The main principle is to update the input values of the previous step of the image obtained as the next image generation plus noise denoising starting point, before the image generation of noise reduction requires 32 steps, after the change of 10 steps to generate the target image, but also reduces the time of the input values converge to the target data.<br>

-Translated with DeepL.com (free version)